-The maintenance and renewal chart estimates look uneven but should be looked at in the context that the drainage assets have a particularly long life and a small change to renewal in any one year (say \$1,000,000) has a marked effect on the chart appearance.
+The asset consumption chart, which includes maintenance and renewal estimates reflects the large impact from relatively small amounts of funding for renewal.
+Drainage assets have a particularly long life with a relatively low average asset consumption cost and so a small change to renewal in any one year (say \$1,000,000) has a marked effect on the chart appearance.

-The City understands that the renewal of the stormwater drainage infrastructure is an important priority and the additional renewal funds being allocated in the next 10 years that includes all high priority projects that are included in the Floodplain Risk Management Plans and a MUSIC model.
+The City understands that the renewal of the stormwater drainage infrastructure is an important priority and the additional renewal funds being allocated in the next 10 years includes all high priority projects that are included in the Floodplain Risk Management Plans and a MUSIC model.